Expedition Medicine in Chamonix (winter) 17.5 CPD, 20-24 January 2014

 “… the result was a really high standard of teaching, far and above most other medical courses I have attended.
 I think when other medics hear of a course in expedition medicine they think “junket,” and yet I feel I can return to my training scheme that granted the study leave and proudly boast as to the standard of teaching I have received.”
 Cathal O’Sullivan

-The early booking tuition only price is £435 until 1st September after which the fee is £475.
-For undergraduate medical students, nurses and paramedics there’s a further saving with the special price of £400 but we reserve the right to withdraw this price at any time.
+The tuition only course fee is £495.
+For undergraduate medical students, nurses and paramedics there’s a special price of £400 but we reserve the right to withdraw this price at any time without notice so you should book while it is available.

 2014 teaching team